Do you have an old sweater that you no longer wear or it no longer fits? Don’t just toss it out! You can reuse it to make a sweater pillow!

 While you can make a sweater pillow from any sweater, I have found that the look of one turns out better if you use a more textured sweater.
 So ribbed and cable knit work really well.

-One other way to reuse with this craft is on the pillow filling/stuffing.
+One other way to reuse while making this craft is to reuse pillow filling/stuffing.
 If you do not want to buy filling, simply use some from an old toy or pillow that is no longer used or played with.

 Take your piece of paper and cut out the size of the pillow you want (be sure to add an extra inch to each side to account for your seam).

 Pin the paper to your sweater and cut around it (cutting the front and back at the same time!)

 Take your pieces of the cut out sweater and turn them so the right sides of the sweater (the sides that will be shown in the end) are facing each other.